 This has influenced the plan with linkages such as trails from the village to the industrial park.
 The plan also considers the possibility of a small "main street" style commercial area as the community and the park grow.

 The Debert Industrial Park Signs a Twinning Agreement with Devens Massachusetts

 On August 15, 2008, Debert officially gained a sister industrial park.
-The Municipality along our partners at CoRDA signed an agreement with representatives of the Devens Enterprise Commission to support each other with the sustainable development of both industrial parks and communities.
+The Municipality signed an agreement with representatives of the Devens Enterprise Commission to support each other with the sustainable development of both industrial parks and communities.

 Just like Debert, Devens is a 3,000 acre, former military base which was largely closed down ten years ago.
 There first priority was to replace jobs lost due to the base closure and the impact the closure had on the local economy.
 The Devens Enterprise Commission is now looking to rebuild the residential component to offer housing options for the employees.
 Because Devens is in a rural setting, with environmentally sensitive areas, the redevelopment is employing sustainable principles.